Build a to-do list app with Vue.js and Laravel

 cd realtime_todo

-Now we’ll install our node dependencies, first paste this in your package.json
+Now we’ll install our node dependencies, first paste this in your package.json file:

 {